-Off Campus College will not be open for in-person visits for the rest of the spring 2020 semester, but will continue to provide support remotely for off-campus students.
+Off Campus College will continue to provide support remotely for off-campus students.
 Continue reading below for more updates and information.

 If you have any questions about the information below, email us at email@example.com and we will respond to you as soon as possible.

-For additional updates, visit Binghamton University's COVID-19 web page.
+For additional updates, visit the Restarting Binghamton web page.

 Our legal partners who operate the campus legal clinic have agreed to continue to assist students through email.
 Be prepared to share all relevant documents to your case so they can provide the best advice possible.

 You may also find additional resources at the following links:

 Decker Health Services Center is available to students by appointment.
 Call ahead to discuss your concern and best options for care.

 Local health services also offer fee-based virtual walk-in and online care:

 - Lourdes Hospital Ascension

 - The University Counseling Center is offering telecounseling to students and can also recommend off-campus providers who may be able to assist.